-The lab is based at the Neuroscience and Mental Health Research Institute at Cardiff University.
-We use a combination of electrophysiology, 2-photon imaging and optogenetic and computational approaches to study the function of dendrites, synapses and neural networks in physiology and disease.
+We are a neuroscience laboratory based at the Neuroscience and Mental Health Research Institute at Cardiff University.
+Using a combination of cutting-edge electrophysiological, 2-photon imaging, optogenetic and computational approaches we study the function of dendrites, synapses and neural networks in physiology and disease.

 - Dendritic and synaptic dysfunction in neurodevelopmental disorders

 - Functional development of stem cell derived neurons

 - The role of neuroinflammation in the epileptic brain

 Function and dysfunction of cortico-thalamocortical circuits